WWE Bad Blood (2004): Preliminary matches

 After Heat, the pay-per-view began with a tag team match for the World Tag Team Championship, where La Résistance (Sylvain Grenier and Robért Conway) defended the titles against Chris Benoit and Edge.
 La Résistance gained the early advantage when Conway grabbed Edge and rammed him onto the security wall, back first.
 At one point, Benoit applied a crossface submission hold on Grenier.
-Kane's pyrotechnics went off and made his way to the ring, as he entered the ring and delivered a Big Boot to Benoit, prompting the referee to end the match in a disqualification, thus La Résistance retained the World Tag Team titles.
+Kane's pyrotechnics went off and Kane made his way to the ring, and he entered the ring and delivered a Big Boot to Benoit, prompting the referee to end the match in a disqualification, thus La Résistance retained the World Tag Team Championship.

 The second match was Tyson Tomko, accompanied by Trish Stratus, versus Chris Jericho.
 In the early stages both competitors wrestled inconclusively, reversed each other's attacks, before Tyson backed Jericho into the ring corner and hit him numerous times with his elbows.
 Afterwards, Jericho attempted to perform the Lionsault, but Tomko rolled out of the way.
 The match concluded as Jericho performed an enzuigiri on Tomko for the win.

 The next match was for the WWE Intercontinental Championship, in which Randy Orton defended the championship against Shelton Benjamin.
 The match began with Benjamin performing a drop kick on Orton, which knocked him out to the outside of the ring.
 Benjamin proceeded to knock Orton over the security barricade into the crowd.
 Orton got the advantage, after Ric Flair made his way to the ring, distracting Benjamin in the process.
 The match came to an end when Benjamin went off the top rope and dove onto Orton, but Orton rolled through and hooked Benjamin's tights to pin Benjamin for the three count and retaining the Intercontinental Championship.